uldtot/wcioShop/README.md

 #### When can i expect this to be ready for use?
 Cannot say at the moment.

-#### Will this be free to use?
-Yes and no. All source code for the first version will be published here on GitHub.
-The will be some extensions for sale later and a hosted solution of this for those who do not want to host themself.
-(Like the way Wordpress.com / Wordpress.org works)

 ## Issues / Bug report
 If you experience any errors, please report htem at the link below.
 If you can provide screenshots too.